Bigghis/bigghis.github.io/_posts/2025-16-10-25-LLM-CHAT-LIKE-ME.md

 ```

-This structured format makes it relatively straightforward to parse and extract the conversation data we need for training.
+This structured format makes it relatively straightforward to parse and extract the conversation data you need for training.

 ### Data Preparation and Chat Templates

-Once we have the raw JSON export, we need to transform it into a training-ready dataset.
-The real work begins here because there are several challenges to overcome and we need to be careful with the data quality.
+Once you have the raw JSON export, you need to transform it into a training-ready dataset.
+The real work begins here because there are several challenges to overcome and you need to be careful with the data quality.

 > **Data quality is crucial!** It directly impacts how well the model learns your conversational style.
 {: .prompt-tip }